Over 30,000 people live in areas bordering Lower Zambezi National Park

 Hippo Fence Trial

-In a collaborative effort between Awely, CLZ and the community of Mugurameno in the Chiawa GMA, an anti-hippo fence is being trialled in its effectiveness in keeping hippos out of vegetable gardens along the river’s edge.
+In a collaborative effort between Awely, CLZ and the community of Mugurameno in the Chiawa GMA, an anti-hippo fence was trialled in 2016 for its effectiveness in keeping hippos out of vegetable gardens along the river’s edge.
 The fence came into fruition in response to calls from the community highlighting the damage that hippos do by trampling and raiding the gardens.
-The fence, set up by CLZ staff and community members over two days in May 2016 runs along a stretch of approximately 600 meters of river frontage where local farmers grow crops such as chilies, okra, eggplant, peppers, pumpkin and more all year round.
+The fence, set up by CLZ staff and community members over two days runs along a stretch of approximately 600 meters of river frontage where local farmers grow crops such as chilies, okra, eggplant, peppers, pumpkin and more all year round.
 The fence consists of a double line of electrical ‘tape’ (not wire which can be used for snares) that is fitted at two heights off the ground – at approximately 30 and 100cm – and runs along the river side of the vegetables gardens and half-way up along the sides.
-CLZ’s HWC Coordinator (and Awely Red Cap) has been monitoring the fence on a weekly basis to assess the success of the fence.
-To date it has successfully deterred hippos (and elephants).
+CLZ’s HWC Coordinator monitored the fence on a weekly basis to assess the success of the fence.
+To date it has successfully deterred hippos (and elephants) and the ownership has now been handed over to the community.

 ‘Rubatano’ (Unity in the local language Goba) is CLZ’s annual community sports day that brings together local netball and football teams to battle it out on the pitch for the grand prize of being the strongest, fastest and fittest team in the area.
 The event is aimed to promote relationships between the local community members, DNPW, conservation, lodges and other stakeholders outside of the law enforcement realm with which CLZ is often associated.